 Two or more possession convictions.
-In contrast to a first conviction for simple possession, defense counsel should view a second possession conviction as a very dangerous offense and should assume that it will be held to be an aggravated felony if the individual's status as a recidivist drug offender was charged and admitted or found to be true.
+In contrast to a first conviction for simple possession, defense counsel should view a second possession conviction as a very dangerous offense and should assume that it will be held to be an aggravated felony if the individual's status as a recidivist drug offender was charged in the second prosecution and admitted or found to be true.
 Matter of Carachuri-Rosendo (BIA 2007) 24 I&N Dec 382.
+The Supreme Court has granted certiorari in a case concerning this issue.
+Carachuri-Rosendo v Holder (2009) 175 L Ed 2d 617, 130 S Ct 1012.
 A second possession conviction also is dangerous because under Lujan-Armendariz v INS (9th Cir 2000) 222 F3d 728, it cannot be eliminated for immigration purposes by deferred entry of judgment or other rehabilitative relief.
+Moreover, if the second offense occurred during the probation period for the first offense, the first conviction also cannot be eliminated by expungement under Lujan-Armendariz.
+See §52.14.

-- ▶ Practice tip: To avoid an aggravated felony for two or more possession convictions, either plead to an offense other than a possession offense, or make sure that the prior possession offense(s) are not charged and admitted or found to be true. - Note: A noncitizen defendant's first conviction of simple possession, even of more than five grams of cocaine base or any amount of flunitrazepam, will not have an immigration consequence if it is successfully eliminated by "rehabilitative relief," such as withdrawal of plea under deferred entry of judgment, Proposition 36, or Pen C §1203.4.
+- ▶ Practice tip: To avoid an aggravated felony for two or more possession convictions, either plead to an offense other than a possession offense, or make sure that the prior possession offense(s) is not charged and admitted or found to be true in the second possession prosecution. - ▶ Note: A noncitizen defendant's first conviction of simple possession, even of more than five grams of cocaine base or any amount of flunitrazepam, will not have an immigration consequence if it is successfully eliminated by "rehabilitative relief," such as withdrawal of plea under deferred entry of judgment, Proposition 36, or Pen C §1203.4.
 See Lujan-Armendariz v INS (9th Cir 2000) 222 F3d 728, 735.
-But if there was a preplea diversion under the diversion law before its amendment as of January 1, 1997, a first conviction that was eliminated by "rehabilitative relief" will remain a "conviction" for immigration purposes.
-De Jesus Melendez v Gonzales (9th Cir 2007) 503 F3d 1019.
-See also §52.13.
-The second conviction of simple possession cannot be eliminated in this way for immigration purposes.
+However, a drug conviction is not eliminated for immigration purposes under Pen C §1203.4(a) until the expungement is actually granted; mere prospective eligibility for a later expungement does not remove the conviction.
+Chavez-Perez v Ashcroft (9th Cir 2004)